stan-alam/DataScience/course_work/design/chap01/notes.md

 **The purpose of computing is insight, not numbers**

-WHat is data science ?
-It is an emerging field which has been completely defined.
+**WHat is data science ?
+It is an emerging field which has been NOT completely defined.**

 Data science lies at the intersection of computer science, stats and substantive application domains.